Ivan-He-s-Experiments/Experiment-2-Reverse-Bench/README.md

 ### Purpose:

-Evaluate's a models ability toe use context and ability to reason.
+Evaluate's a models ability to manipulate context, ability to reason, and ability to recall information.

 ### Goal: